-The best cheap fitness trackers can help you get in shape and achieve your workout goals without you having to spend hundreds of dollars.
+The best cheap fitness trackers can help you get in shape and reach your workout goals without you needing to spend hundreds of dollars.

 In fact, for less than $100, some of the best cheap fitness trackers can monitor your sleep, your heart rate and send you notifications from your smartphone.
-A few of these affordable trackers have companion apps with social features for challenging friends, which is a great way to get — and stay — active.
+A few of these affordable trackers have companion apps with social features for challenging friends, which is a great way to get (or stay) active.

 A cheap fitness tracker is ideal for those who plan on using it for step counting, occasional workouts, and the like.
 If you're going to work out more regularly, we suggest checking out our picks for the best fitness trackers, which can track more activities, have better designs, and other features.

 See all of the best cheap fitness trackers below.